Kimeechiminan (Our Food) - Food Security

 Nation To Nation Dialogue

 Byron Beardy is the Program Manager for Four Arrows Regional Health Authority Inc.’s Kimeechiminan (Our Food) – Food Security department and is of Anishininiw ancestry originally from Garden Hil First Nation and was raised in Wasagamack First Nation of the Island Lake region in Manitoba.

 Heading into his 14th season, he sits on various food security committees locally, regionally, provincially, nationally and he is frequently requested to speak, plan and/or presents at schools, universities/colleges and gatherings/workshops etc. related to indigenous food sovereignty, food security and/or food practices.

 Fluent in his Anishininiw language, Byron utilizes his language skills, traditional knowledge, understanding and continues to incorporate these teachings into food sovereignty/food security work.

 About Karen Flett, First Nations Coordinator Kimeechiminan

 Karen Flett is the First Nations Coordinator for Four Arrows Regional Health Authority Inc.’s Kimeechiminan (Our Food) – Food Security department.
 Karen is of Metis descent, born and raised in Winnipeg, Manitoba.

-This is Karen’s first year with the Kiimeecheminan Department her role Karen will be providing gardening, chicken raising and other educational workshops as well as some hands on training to help communities become food secure.
+This is Karen’s third year with the Kiimeecheminan Department her role Karen will be providing gardening, chicken raising and other educational workshops as well as some hands on training to help communities become food secure.